paul-kwangrag-son/whpg_coordinator_ha/README.md

 ```

-### Failover Scenario
+### Scenario : Failover
 ```
 if nopreempt mode in BACKUP, failover only at Server down, Interface down, except when DB down. if preempt mode in BACKUP, failover at Server down, Interface down and DB down.

-Failover means that BACKUP will be Master node of WarehousePG and VIP move to BACKUP also
+Failover means that BACKUP node will be Master node of WarehousePG and VIP also move to BACKUP node.

-check at BACKUP
+check at BACKUP node
  > sudo ip a
  > sudo systemctl status keepalived
  > gpstate
 ```

-### Failback Scenario
+### Scenario : Failback
 ```
 When failed node start up normaly, make it standby node of WarehousePG by following
 1. At failed node